CHEM 3214 - Medicinal and Biological Chemistry III

-Course Code CHEM 3214 Course Medicinal and Biological Chemistry III Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2510 & CHEM 2520 or equivalent Assumed Knowledge CHEM 3111 Course Description An introduction to the principles of medicinal chemistry including natural product isolation, lead generation, and lead optimisation will be presented.
+Course Code CHEM 3214 Course Medicinal and Biological Chemistry III Coordinating Unit Chemistry Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2545 or equivalent Assumed Knowledge CHEM 3620, CHEM 2540 Course Description An introduction to the principles of medicinal chemistry including natural product isolation, lead generation, and lead optimisation will be presented.
 The principles of parallel and combinatorial synthesis will be described in this context.
 An overview of methods for protein structure determination will be provided, forming the basis of discussion of quantitative structure-activity relationships.
 The chemistry of a number of key biological processes (e.g. enzyme chemistry, action of antibiotics on membranes etc.) will also be presented, including an introduction to the arena of biomimetic organic chemistry.
 This section will emphasise how the principles of nature can be applied to the rational design of complex molecules.
 Bioinorganic chemistry will be presented, with a focus on electron transfer reactions in biological systems.
 Marcus theory of electron transfer will be introduced.
 Examples of electron transfer proteins will be given, including those containing haem moieties, copper centres, and iron sulfur clusters, and the importance of these proteins will be discussed, including their roles in the mitochondrial respiratory electron transfer chain.

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Apply knowledge of synthetic bioorganic chemistry and the mechanisms for biological activity and key biological reactions to design bioactive compounds.
-2 Describe and explain the theory and role of electron transfer in biological systems.
-3 Explain the role of medicinal and biological chemistry in the pharmaceutical industry.
-4 Demonstrate proficiency in undertaking individual and/or team-based laboratory investigations using appropriate apparatus and safe laboratory practices.
-5 Collect, record, analyse and interpret results of an experiment, and effectively communicate these results in written reports.
-6 Design and plan an investigation by selecting and applying appropriate practical and/or theoretical techniques or tools.
+1 apply knowledge of synthetic bioorganic chemistry and the mechanisms for biological activity and key biological reactions to design bioactive compounds.
+2 describe and explain the theory and role of electron transfer in biological systems.
+3 explain the role of medicinal and biological chemistry in the pharmaceutical industry.
+4 demonstrate proficiency in undertaking individual and/or team-based laboratory investigations using appropriate apparatus and safe laboratory practices, including the collection, analysis, interpretation and communication of results of an experiment.
+5 design and plan an investigation by selecting and applying appropriate practical and/or theoretical techniques or tools.

 University Graduate Attributes